-The Chancellor, through his/her delegated administrative officers, may cause traffic to be restricted or rerouted as necessary by construction, emergency situations, and special events.
-A notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
-It shall be unlawful to violate such regulations.
+The Chancellor, through his/her designee(s), may cause traffic on Campus to be restricted or rerouted as necessary by construction, emergency situations, special events, and other circumstances.
+Notice of such restrictions shall be given by placing temporary signs or barriers by a representative of the Department of Public Safety, a representative of the Department of Transportation and Parking, or other University official.
+It shall be unlawful to violate such restriction(s).